env.dev

 What does a config module pattern look like?

-The most robust approach is a single config module that loads, validates, and exports typed env vars.
+The most reliable approach is a single config module that loads, validates, and exports typed env vars.
 Every other module imports from this file instead of reading process.env directly:

 // config.ts — single source of truth